-Our audit committee is comprised of three independent directors (one position is currently vacant due to the resignation of Mr. Ostrander from our board and which we expect will be filled by Mr. Zilavy upon his election to our board) and operates under a written charter.
-The audit committee, in its oversight role over (1) our financial accounting and reporting process, (2) our system of internal controls established by management and (3) the external audit process, has met with management and our independent auditors.
-Discussions about our audited financial statements included our independent auditor's judgments about the quality, not just the acceptability, of our accounting principles and underlying estimates used in our financial statements, as well as other matters, as required by Statement on Auditing Standards No. 61, Communication with Audit Committees ("SAS 61"), as amended by Statement on Auditing Standards No. 90, Audit Committee Communications ("SAS 90") and by our Audit Committee Charter.
-In conjunction with the specific activities performed by the audit committee in its oversight role, it issued the following report as of September 30, 2002:
+Our Audit Committee is comprised of three independent directors and operates under a written charter.
+A copy of the amended and restated Audit Committee charter is available on our website at www.hain-celestial.com.
+The Audit Committee, in its oversight role over (1) our financial accounting and reporting process, (2) our system of internal controls established by management and (3) the external audit process, has met with management and our registered independent accountants.
+Discussions about our audited financial statements included our registered independent accountants' judgments about the quality, not just the acceptability, of our accounting principles and underlying estimates used in our financial statements, as well as other matters, as required by Statement on Auditing Standards No. 61, Communication with Audit Committees ("SAS 61"), as amended by Statement on Auditing Standards No. 90, Audit Committee Communications, and by our Audit Committee Charter.
+In conjunction with the specific activities performed by the Audit Committee in its oversight role, it issued the following report:

-- The audit committee has reviewed and discussed the audited financial statements as of and for the year ended June 30, 2002 with our management. - The audit committee has discussed with the independent auditors the matters required to be discussed by SAS 61 and SAS 90. - 3.
-The audit committee has received from the independent accountants, as required by Independence Standards Board Standard No.1, Independence Discussions with Audit Committee, (i) a written disclosure, indicating all relationships, if any, between the independent auditor and its related entities and the company and its related entities which, in the auditor's professional judgment, reasonably may be thought to bear on the auditor's independence, and (ii) a letter from the independent auditor confirming that, in its professional judgment, it is independent of the company; and the audit committee has discussed with the auditor the auditor's independence from the company.
+- 1. The Audit Committee has reviewed and discussed the audited financial statements as of and for the year ended June 30, 2004 with our management. - 2.
+The Audit Committee has discussed with the registered independent accountants the matters required to be discussed by SAS 61. - 3.
+The Audit Committee has received from the registered independent accountants, as required by Independence Standards Board Standard No.1, Independence Discussions with Audit Committee, (i) a written disclosure, indicating all relationships, if any, between the registered independent accountant and its related entities and the company and its related entities which, in the registered independent accountants' professional judgment, reasonably may be thought to bear on the registered independent accountants' independence, and (ii) a letter from the registered independent accountants confirming that, in its professional judgment, it is independent of the company; and the Audit Committee has discussed with the registered independent accountants their independence from the company.

-Based on the review and discussions referred to in paragraphs (1) through (3) above, the audit committee recommended to the board of directors, and the board has approved, that the audited financial statements should be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2002 for filing with the Securities and Exchange Commission.
+Based on the review and discussions referred to in paragraphs (1) through (3) above, the Audit Committee recommended to the Board of Directors, and the board has approved, that the audited financial statements should be included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2004 for filing with the Securities and Exchange Commission.